open/close all folders

 - In One Piece, Chopper, the medic, is unable to move very much after after using Monster Point so Robin helps him with medical duties, by moving him around.

 - In Naruto Raiga serves as this for Ranmaru, who is crippled with respect to his arms and legs.
 The people of Ranmaru's village used to bring him food but became convinced he was cursed due to his psychic abilities.
 Raiga arrived to the village on a mission and was going to kill Ranmaru but decided instead to invoke this trope.
 In a bit of an inversion, the line that typically accompanies the formation of such a bond was used by Ranmaru when in a blatant display of Troubling Unchildlike Behavior He causes fog to appear and assures Raiga that he'll "be his eyes" The problem?
 Ranmaru's plan is to trick Raiga into walking off a cliff so that the two of them can die as atonement for all the wrong they've done.

 - In Gensokyo 20XXV, a toddler Youmu plays this role to a near-blind Reimu, guiding her around.
 It genuinely sweet, even if Youmu is a bit young to understand the situation fully.

 Films — Live-Action

-- In Mad Max: Beyond Thunderdome, Master is an intelligent-yet-physically-weak midget.
+- Mad Max: Beyond Thunderdome: Master is an intelligent-yet-physically-weak midget.
 The strong-yet-dim Blaster (he has Down Syndrome) serves as Master's arms and legs.

-- In Once upon a Time in Mexico, Agent Sands is blinded and has to rely on a street kid he met earlier to guide him around.
+- Once Upon a Time in Mexico: Agent Sands is blinded and has to rely on a street kid he met earlier to guide him around.